theman-oj10/Hoopify/README.md

 Authentication System

 Objective: Have users authenticated by email and password to secure their data and allow users to access and update their data.
-Progress: It works as required.
+We used Firebase to perform this authentication.
+We used Firebase as it offered more than authentication services as they had a FireStore database as well and thus, it was the obvious choice to use it.

 Video Analysis

 Objective: The app aims to analyze basketball game videos and track players' points and field goal percentages.
-Progress and Problems faced: Since the previous milestone we have been able to develop the backend script such that now we can calculate the number of shot attempts.
-To do this we implemented an algorithm that checks if the bounding box of the ball overlaps with the bounding box of the person.
-When it no longer overlaps, we track it as a shot taken.

-A problem we faced with this algorithm is that passing and even dribbling will lead to miscounting of shots attempted.
-While passing is not a big issue considering the fact that we are targeting single-person shooting workouts, the inaccuracy caused because of dribbling is an issue we cannot yet solve.
-One possible solution we have in mind is to only count shots if they reach the bounding box of the backboard behind the rim but this again is not a perfect solution because this won’t count airballs that completely miss the backboard.

-Another problem we faced was finding a way to allow the user to select the coordinates of the rim.
-In our milestone 1 submission, we were able to do it in the backend using a Python interactive GUI where the user can click on the four corners of the rim.
-We tried to implement this in the frontend itself as we need user input for this feature.

-The above code works as its own module but we are yet to integrate this into our main application.
-Once this is done we can already use the code used to extract the first frame of a video which is defined in the backend.
-After sending the first frame back to the frontend the user will select the rim coordinates, which we pass back to the backend to run the video analysis.

-For another improvement, we hope to use a custom-trained model.
-We tried to do this but were unable to secure a computer with a high-end Nvidia graphics card.
-Training this on a regular computer could take unreasonable amounts of time.
-However, we believe performance will improve tremendously if we are able to do this.
+Progress and Problems faced: Since the previous milestone, we completely redesigned the backend script as the previous solution was too inaccurate.
+We added user input where the user is required to select 14 additional points which are different points in the court.
+We used these points to then perform position tracking and received some splendid results.
+We also made the user select the 4 corners of the backboard and updated our algorithm to count a shot attempt only when it crosses into the backboard region.
+This helped with accuracy in counting shot attempts as it discounted passes for example.
+This also solved the issue we discussed in the previous milestone, which was user dribbling being counted as shot attempts.
+In the previous milestone, we also talked about the issue of not having a way for users to select points, however, we managed to implement that and an instructions page to help users.

 Hotzones

 Objective: Implement a detailed report which shows different shooting performances across the different regions of the court.

 Progress and Problems: We also managed to implement the hot zones feature in the backend.
 Our current backend is able to track the position of the player in the video, translate it to a position on a 2D plane and then plot that on an image of a court.
-We also managed to implement a way to differentiate the circles that are plotted such that green circles represent makes and red circles represent misses.
+We also managed to implement a way to differentiate the circles that are plotted such that green circles represent makes and red circles represent misses as shown below on a court that is customized based on our app.

-To extract player positions from a 3D space and plot them on a 2D image of a court, we utilized the Hough transform for line detection.
-The process involves analyzing a video or series of frames captured from a 3D perspective, such as a basketball game recording.
-First, we processed each frame to make it more suitable for line detection and then we used the to detect the court boundaries and lines using edge detection algorithms.
-Then, by using the Hough transform, I identified the lines representing the court lines, including the key features like sidelines, baseline, and midcourt lines.
-Once the court lines were extracted, I mapped these lines onto the 2D image of the court using a homography matrix, essentially projecting the 3D court onto a 2D plane.
-By doing this, I obtained a top-down view of the court where I could determine the positions of players relative to the court lines.
+We previously tried to use Hough Transform but we were unable to implement it and produce accurate results so we switched to a manual approach of making the user select point on the court and this improved our accuracy profusely.
 Using OpenCv’s built-in image manipulation tools it was then easy to plot these points and vary their colors.

 The problem we faced was the accuracy of this approach and integrating this into the frontend.
 We were having trouble with writing this image to Firebase storage and retrieving it in the frontend.
-Once we figure this out, displaying it on the hotzones page (rendering it within a react native component) should be relatively easy.
-We also want to segment out the image of the court so that we can get more in-depth details about shooting efficiencies in different regions of the court and this is something we hope to achieve by milestone 3.
+We deployed another backend server using Flask and fetched it from the frontend code.
+We also segmented out the image of the court so that we can get more in-depth details about shooting efficiencies in different regions of the court and the field goal percentages for the different regions are clearly segmented on the hotzones page.

 Leaderboard
 Objective: The objective is to create a React Native component that fetches leaderboard data from a Firestore database and displays it in a leaderboard format, with the ability to filter the data based on the user's location.

 Progress: